gezelio/YTCR/README.md

 # How to set up YouTube Channel Rewards as a streamer

+## Getting Started
+1. Sign into [YTCR Dashboard](https://ytcr.gezel.io) with your Discord account (this will make sense later)
+2. Select your YouTube channel
+    - This will only show YouTube channels connected to your Discord account.
+If you don't see the channel you want, add the YouTube channel to your Discord account and refresh the page.
+3. Head over to the settings page and adjust them to your needs
+4. Head over to Rewards to start creating your rewards for your viewers!

 #### Prerequisites

 -   [Streamer.Bot](https://streamer.bot) - v0.1.16 or newer
--   An affiliated Twitch channel - needed to create channel rewards in Streamer.Bot
--   A YouTube channel that is connected to your Discord - needed for [step 4](https://github.com/gezelio/YTCR#4-the-ytcr-dashboard)
+-   A YouTube channel that is connected to your Discord
+-   An affitiated Twitch channel is **no longer required** to use this service

 ## 1. Streamerbot configuration